Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Results

 We further examined the effect of expert sparsity and gating design.
-Top-$k$ gating yielded performance comparable to the full model, demonstrating that MREF-AD can achieve competitive performance with fewer active experts, thereby enhancing interpretability and efficiency.
-Finally, the hierarchical gating design of MREF-AD exceeded single-level (modality-only or region-only) variants, supporting the benefit of explicitly modeling both cross-modality and within-modality interactions.
-Together, these results highlight the robustness, efficiency, and interpretability of the proposed MREF-AD framework across diverse ablation settings.
+Top-$k$ gating, specifically Top-3 sparse MREF-AD, yielded performance that still outperforms baselines.
+Hence, MREF-AD can achieve competitive performance with significantly fewer active experts, enhancing efficiency.
+While a hierarchical modality-region gating scheme was initially designed to capture structured dependencies, empirical results indicated that a flat regional gating architecture, of directly assigning weights across all 29 experts, offered the best diagnostic performance.